shtukaresearch/preconf-sims/README.md

 ## Introduction

-*
+TODO

 ## Model description

 The mev-commit preconfirmation auction model is a dynamic allocation of fixed capacity.
 A population of bidders want to get items (transactions, bundles) of various sizes into a knapsack (block) of size $K$, and issue bids to a revenue-maximising provider with the power to decide which items get in.
 Bidders can issue bids at any time in the auction interval $[0,T]$.
 Due to a mechanism where a bid decays automatically over time, providers must respond quickly to bids or discard them; for simplicity, we assume that providers must make an *immediate* decision on each bid.
 Once a bid is accepted, an appropriate amount of the knapsack is committed and cannot be reallocated to other items; that bidder subsequently becomes inactive.

 In continuous time, the provider's decision space is infinite-dimensional.
 Clearly, the provider needs to impose some constraints upon itself to get a tractable problem.
 In this repo we've taken the approach of restricting to a finite number of *epochs*, assuming that in each epoch, all bids and the provider decision occur instantaneously at the end of each round.
+This discrete time approach has the advantage of analytic tractability,[^pavan-myerson] and can be used to approximate continuous time environments by increasing the number of rounds.

+[^pavan-myerson]: See for example https://faculty.wcas.northwestern.edu/apa522/DMD-final.pdf.

 ### Provider parameters